howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

   - `newLink`: Receive realtime updates when a new link is created
   - `newVote`: Receive realtime updates when a vote was submitted

-For example, you can send the the following `feed` query to retrieve the first 10 links from the server:
+For example, you can send the following `feed` query to retrieve the first 10 links from the server:

 ```graphql(nocopy)
 {